KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_trio_method.md

 # The TRIO Method — Transmuting Negativity into Light

-*A Birkenbihl-Inspired Practice for Inner Freedom, Coherence, and the New Earth*

 There is a simple truth about human beings:

 We do not suffer because life is difficult;